ToshiyaKurose/silenthillmuseum/content/hint.en.md

 {{< /accordion >}}

+{{< accordion title="Ending" >}}
+Two days after successfully deleting the address, you receive a video message from Ruby, who seems to have somehow survived, and that's the ending.

+Now, Ruby sent you the code, right...?
+{{< /accordion >}}

 ## Accusations of a man who risked his life

 When you piece together the seven hidden messages (24~30/36), you get the following: